+Another new discovery in Boston is the Summer Shack on Dalton Street in the shadow of the Prudential tower.
+They have all the usual New England fare: chowder, lobster, Boston Cream Pie… but also innovative twists like grilled cornbread with molasses butter and grilled scallops and shrimp with a pumpkin-lobster sauce.
 Finally, if you are looking for the best breakfast or brunch experience, head to the north and west suburbs to find the Deluxe Town Diner in Watertown, the Deluxe Station Diner in Newton, or the Deluxe Depot Diner in Framingham.
 They have some of the best pancakes you will ever taste, and of course they have a wide variety of egg and meat dishes as well.

 Within a 45-minute drive north from Boston you will cross into New Hampshire, the “White Mountain State.”
 Here license plates bear the state motto, “Live Free or Die”, and the people here march to their own drummer, despite a regular influx of tourists and former Massachusetts residents who have fled north to escape the high taxes there.
 New Hampshire natives point out that these newcomers have begun voting in the same policies they had back in Massachusetts, leading the natives to refer to them as “Massholes.”
 There’s that wry New England sense of humor I mentioned earlier.